shawnjoyce84/MySQLi_Connection/README.md

 # MySQLi_Connection
-Simple MySQLi connection script I use.
+Simple MySQLi connection snippet I use.

+Just edit the 'settings.php' with the correct information and you're set!